iamtekeste/noteme/readme.md

 # Note Me

-> OSX Notes app clone for Ubuntu & Windows.
-It would be weird if I created a Notes app for OSX right?
+> OSX's Notes app clone for Ubuntu & Windows.
+It would be weird if I created a clone of OSX's Notes app for OSX right?

 ## Dev